How Colleges Can Achieve Diversity in STEM

 STEM fields are notoriously nondiverse.
 For every year these lucrative fields fail to graduate more students of color, the racial pay gap splits open even wider.
 The same goes for the gender pay gap: The highest-earning STEM jobs employ the lowest percentage of women workers.
 This division in earning potential starts in college.

 While retaining female students and students of color in STEM would be a major step toward achieving pay equity, successful graduates still face an uphill battle when it comes to monetizing their degrees.
-Women of color in STEM — doubly prejudiced against first in education and then on the job market — earn about 60% of white men's salary.
+Black and Hispanic women in STEM earn about 63% of white men's salary.

-As a pioneering institution in DEI, the University of Michigan charged all 51 of its academic and administrative units to develop DEI plans.
-Each unit was then made to appoint its own diversity officer to serve as a "culture catalyst" and to "lead, coordinate, support, execute, and create structures of accountability."
+A pioneering institution in DEI, the University of Michigan charged all 51 of its academic and administrative units to develop DEI plans.
+Each unit was then made to appoint its own diversity officer to serve as a

-While U.S. institutions of higher education continue to struggle to create diverse, equitable, and inclusive environments, intentional efforts, such as those made by the University of Michigan, show promise.
+While U.S. institutions of higher education continue to struggle to create diverse, equitable, and inclusive environments, intentional efforts — such as those made by U-M — show promise.

 Diversity officers complain that their work is merely performative if they're not empowered to interrogate how colleges invest or to place community members on probation for failing to uphold DEI codes of conduct.

-Without these powers, "diversity, equity, and inclusion" risks becoming a simple catchphrase or checklist that allows institutions to profit off the appearance of progress.
-That risk could rise during the pandemic, as some of the ad hoc policy changes that colleges have undertaken due to COVID-19 have failed to consider DEI commitments, according to faculty.
+Without these powers, diversity, equity, and inclusion risks becoming a simple catchphrase or checklist that allows institutions to profit off the appearance of progress.